mcgfeller/py-schemas/definitions.md

 - A Schema may be associated with zero or many Python objects (mostly class instances, but potentially other values such as dict or strings or streams representing a document), by a mechanism not specified in this proposal.
 - Vice versa, a Python value or a Python object may be associated with a Schema.
   - In fact, we propose a _protocol_ to retrieve the Schema associated with Python class.

+## Schema solution
+- A library enabling to create and use a schema.
+See [Existing Solutions](ExistingSolutions.md).